-The collection releases this Thursday, May 27th at Kith Soho, Kith Los Angeles and 11AM EST on Kith.com.
+The collection releases Thursday, May 27th at Kith Soho, Kith Los Angeles and 11AM EST on Kith.com.

 What is the core story you are telling through this collection?